 If your GP thinks an AFO will help, they'll refer you for an assessment with an orthotist (a specialist who measures and prescribes orthoses).

-You should wear a close-fitting sock between your skin and the AFO for comfort and to help prevent rubbing.
+Wearing a close-fitting sock between your skin and the AFO will ensure comfort and help prevent rubbing.
 Your footwear should be fitted around the orthosis.

 Lace-up shoes or those with Velcro fastenings are recommended for use with AFOs because they're easy to adjust.
 Shoes with a removable inlay are also useful because they provide extra room.
 High-heeled shoes should be avoided.

-It's important to break your AFO in slowly.
-Once broken in, wear it as much as possible while walking as it will help you walk more efficiently and keep you stable.
+It's important to break your orthosis in slowly.
+Once broken in, wear it as much as possible while walking because it will help you walk more efficiently and keep you stable.

 Electrical nerve stimulation

-In some cases an electrical stimulation device can be used to improve walking ability.
+In some cases, an electrical stimulation device, similar to a TENS machine, can be used to improve walking ability.
 It can help you walk faster, with less effort and more confidence.

 If your GP or consultant thinks you'll benefit from using an electrical stimulation device, you'll be referred to an orthopaedic foot and ankle surgeon for an assessment.
 You may then be referred to a specialist unit to try the device and assess its suitabilty.